michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 23. Jeshu saith to him, If thou canst believe, every thing can be to him who believeth.

-24. And in a moment the father of the youth cried out, weeping and saying, I am believing; help the defectPoverty, imperfection, defect. of my faith.
+24. And in a moment the father of the youth cried out, weeping and saying, I am believing; help the defect

 25. But when Jeshu saw the people running together, and assembling to him, he rebuked the unclean spirit, and said to him, Spirit, deaf and unspeaking!
 I command thee, come forth from him, and enter not into him again!